 Julian Assange’s story is a little different, but it treads a lot of the same ground.
 The Australian hacker first came to fame in 2006 when he founded WikiLeaks, the online forum for explosive confidential information.
 His efforts were initially celebrated for uncovering the unethical behavior of governments and corporations; he was Time’s Person of the Year in 2010.

 However, controversy soon attached itself to Assange’s name.
-Authorities in Sweden began investigating him for sexual assault in 2010, and he surrendered himself to police in London in 2011.
+Authorities in Sweden began investigating him for assault in 2010, and he surrendered himself to police in London in 2011.
 A years-long legal battle ensued, during which Assange lived in London’s Ecuadorian embassy under political asylum, eventually gaining Ecuadorian citizenship in 2018.
 After Sweden dropped the charges against Assange in 2019, however, his relationship with the Ecuadorian government went sour, and they revoked his asylum.
 He has been in a British prison since being arrested for skipping bail in April 2019.

 What’s Happening Now?